Chile Tax Calculator (2026)

 Frequently asked questions

-How much income tax will I pay on my salary in Chile?
+How much income tax do I pay in Chile as a resident employee?

-As an employee in Chile, you must contribute 20% of your gross income toward pension and social security, capped at CLP 4,870,000 (beyond which the contribution is 0%).
-You also pay 0.6% unemployment insurance on income up to CLP 7,378,000.
-Both contributions are deductible from your taxable income, which reduces your overall tax burden.
+As an employee in Chile, you contribute 20% of your gross income to pension and social security, but this is capped at a maximum contribution of CLP 974,000 per month.
+You also pay 0.6% unemployment insurance on income up to CLP 7,378,000 annually.
+Both contributions are deductible from your income before calculating income tax.

 Compare Chile with other countries